top of page

 Requisitioning by Ivan Vladimirov

 Ikonnikov comes across as a good, decent man in a world that resembles a hellscape.
 In modern parlance, he's suffered significant psychological trauma.
-Think of an older, harder, version of Prince Myshkin from Dostoyevsky’s The Idiot, if Myshkin had somehow survived Stalinism and the Second World War, and you’ll have a rough sketch of Ikonnikov’s character: an inherently good man ground down by the evil around him.
+Think of an older, harder version of Prince Myshkin from Dostoyevsky's The Idiot if Myshkin had somehow survived Stalinism and the Second World War, and you'll have a rough sketch of Ikonnikov's character: an inherently good man ground down by the evil around him.

-Ikonnikov is thus a fiction, an idealized version of someone that hardly ever exists in a totalitarian society, like a flower growing naturally in the Antarctic.
-And even if he did, he wouldn’t last long.
-That’s the case here.
-Ikonnikov’s decency comes across as naïve and simple-minded, and yet we’re left wondering if this “holy fool” isn’t actually a saint of some sort.
+Ikonnikov is thus a fiction, an idealized version of someone who hardly ever exists in a totalitarian society, like a flower growing naturally in the Antarctic.
+And even if he did, he wouldn't last long.
+That's the case here.
+Ikonnikov's decency comes across as naïve and simple-minded, and yet we're left wondering if this "holy fool" isn't actually a saint of some sort.

 That said, this was not an age of virtue but iron.
 What was needed in this new world was not powerless decency like Ikonnikov's, but hardness, like Comrade Mostovskoy, Lenin, Beria, and Stalin, the man of steel himself.
 The will and the power to impose one's will on society are all that matter for iron-hearted men like the Bolsheviks.
 They decide what is real and what is an illusion, even if those realities are illusions themselves.
 No matter, even illusions can be nourished with power and sustained through violence, at least for a time.
 Might makes right is a cliché, it is true, but it's accurate in this sense.
 If one has absolute power, one can shape minds, and if one can shape minds, one can try to alter the very fabric of social reality.
 For men like Stalin, this is real power and real power gets to define right and wrong.